jayanthibk/KLA-PS01-Fourmidables-453/README.md

 # KLA-PS01-Fourmidables-453
-Microscopic images used for Semiconductor inspection system suffer from Gaussian noise, speckle noise and spatial resolution degradation.
-This project addresses the problem using AI-based image restoration techniques that jointly aim to suppress speckle noise and recover the lost spatial details of low-resolution inspection images using NRSRGAN.
+Microscopic images used to detect semiconductor fabrication defects suffer from Gaussian noise, speckle, and degraded spatial resolution.
+This project implements an AI-driven image restoration pipeline using NRSRGAN.
+The approach jointly eliminates speckle noise and recovers lost high-resolution details from images.
-# i4C x KLA SemiCon AI Hackathon — Problem Statement 01: AI-Based Restoration of Degraded Images
+# i4C x KLA Hackathon 2026 (SEMICON India 2026) — AI-Based Restoration of Degraded Images for Semiconductor Inspection